 Drinking caffeinated beverages, sugary juices, alcohol and soda on a regular basis can deplete our bodies of magnesium or block its absorption.
-These beverages all have a diuretic effect on our bodies, which results in a quick loss of magnesium through our urine and feces before it can be absorbed.
+These beverages all have a diuretic effect on our bodies, which results in a quick loss of magnesium through our urine before it can be absorbed.

 Lastly, magnesium deficiency can be caused from taking birth control pills and from having digestive problems such as leaky gut or celiac disease that might cause the body to not absorb it as well.

-The Effects of Magnesium Deficiency
+Signs of Deficiency